 Before publishing this website we thought we’d give Colin MacFadyen the opportunity to defend his actions.
 We wanted to be sure that he was either responsible for what happened in chapter 2, or that he otherwise had a reasonable explanation.
 To this end we sent him 10 questions about SNH’s decision to keep Birk Knowes closed, the NMS report, and the SNH investigation.
-The questions were designed in way that, if he was not accountable for chapter 2, there should be little difficulty in answering them.
+The questions were designed in way that, if he was not accountable for the falsified narrative, there should be little difficulty in answering them.

 How did Colin MacFadyen fare with our questions?
 What follows are our questions to him, followed by his answers, and our comments about his answers: